Plan A Visit

 • Next, visit a turn-of-the-century general store, a train depot and a 70-foot scale model railroad that takes you from Sanford, North Carolina to Kibler Valley in Virginia.

-• Exhibits on our third floor include the regional medical story, Model T Fords, tobacco barn, textile, moonshine and winemaking plus a look at the inside of the Merritt Hardware store's office.
+• Exhibits on our third floor include the regional medical story, Model T Fords, a look at the inside of the Merritt Hardware store's office and a fun and educational renovated play space for children. • A visit to the observation room, located in the clock tower provides a memorable view of the mountains • The lower

-• Throughout each year, temporary or traveling exhibits will be on display.
+• Throughout each year, temporary or traveling exhibits will be on display in the Springthorpe Gallery on the first floor.

 Policies: